shishitoren/shishitoren/README.md

-Ororo / Shiro / Jo ,, 6teen ⠀⋆˚࿔ ⠀He/him or They/them
+Ororo / Shiro / Jo ,, 6teen ⠀⋆˚࿔ ⠀He/him or They/them , English only!!!

 -ˋˏ✄┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈